1 Offer and acceptance

 A special relationship of confidence and the presumption of undue influence can be established in two ways.
-First, the parties may be in a well-recognised special relationship; for example, A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. and client, doctor and patient, parent and child, Someone who is legally responsible for taking care of another person or their property. and ward, and religious or spiritual adviser and devotee.
+First, the parties may be in a well-recognised special relationship; for example, solicitor and client, doctor and patient, parent and child, guardian and ward, and religious or spiritual adviser and devotee.

 Second, the special relationship, although not falling within any well-recognised relationship, is such that the complaining party is able to show that the other party was in a position of influence.

-For example, it could be that the relationship between a bank and its customer gives rise to the bank occupying a special position of trust in connection with the conduct of the customer’s affairs.
+For example, it could be that the circumstnaces of a particular relationship between a bank and its customer gives rise to the bank occupying a special position of trust in connection with the conduct of the customer’s affairs.
 (It has to be stressed that in ordinary circumstances no presumption of undue influence arises out of a banker–customer relationship.)
-See, for example, Commercial Bank of Australia Ltd v Amadio HCA 14 (for a summary of the Amadio case, see ‘Unconscionable conduct’ in Chapter 7.2: Consumer protection laws).
+See, for example, Commercial Bank of Australia Ltd v Amadio HCA 14 (for a summary of the Amadio case, see ‘Unconscionable conduct’ in ‘Australian Consumer Law consumer protection‘).

 The consequence of establishing undue influence is that the contract may be held voidable at the election (i.e. the choice) of the weaker party.

-For details of complaints of undue influence in relation to some types of loan contracts and related complaints of unjust contract, unconscionable dealings, harsh and oppressive contracts, etc., see ‘Unjust contracts’ in Chapter 5.8: Mortgages, consumer leases and other finance products.
+For details of complaints of undue influence in relation to some types of loan contracts and related complaints of unjust contract, unconscionable dealings, harsh and oppressive contracts, etc., see ‘Unjust contracts’ in ‘Varying, re-opening and terminating credit contracts‘.

 As with duress, undue influence is also likely to be a contravention of various provisions of the ACL where undue influence is exerted in ‘trade or commerce’.
-This includes unconscionable conduct under sections 20, 21 and 22 of the ACL, which would give rise to a broader range of remedies, including rescission and damages (see ‘Unconscionable conduct’ in Chapter 7.2: Consumer protection laws).
+This includes unconscionable conduct under sections 20, 21 and 22 of the ACL, which would give rise to a broader range of remedies, including rescission and damages (see ‘Unconscionable conduct’ in ‘Australian Consumer Law consumer protection‘).

 Unfair contract terms in standard form contracts